explosion/spaCy/website/docs/usage/projects.md

 perform a "dry run" and see what would happen (without actually running the script).

+By default `spacy projects run` checks your installed dependencies to verify that your environment is properly set up and aligns with the project's `requirement.txt`, if there is one.
+If missing or conflicting dependencies are detected, a corresponding warning is displayed.
+If you'd like to disable the dependency check, set `check_requirements: False` in your project's `project.yml`.

 ### 4. Run a workflow {#run-workfow}

 > #### project.yml